gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 **You need to create an strava application, see
 [the docs](https://developers.strava.com/docs/authentication/).**

-To be able to hit the Strava API without user interaction we need to get a oauth refresh token.
+To be able to perform requests the Strava API without user interaction, we need to get a OAuth refresh token.
 We can build a simple router with plug and [strava](https://github.com/slashdotdash/strava) to print the refresh token like this: